-By default, the latest version of File System Connector should include the admin.dat file that is required to run IDOL Admin.
-If you do not have this file, you must download it separately.
+Exchange Web Service Connector includes the admin.dat file that is required to run IDOL Admin.

-Supported Browsers

 IDOL Admin supports the following browsers:

-- Internet Explorer 11 and later
+- Internet Explorer 11

 - Edge

 - Chrome (latest version)

-- Firefox (latest version)
+- · Firefox (latest version)

 Install IDOL Admin

 You must install IDOL Admin on the same host that the ACI server or component is installed on.
 To set up a component to use IDOL Admin, you must configure the location of the admin.dat file and enable Cross Origin Resource Sharing.